 How Therapy Helps

 Therapy helps you reconnect with yourself.
-You can begin to look inward: at your feelings, needs, wants, and desires.
-You can also begin to unpack your history and understand how your childhood and adult life experiences got you to this point.
+You can begin to look inside: at your feelings, needs, wants, and desires.
+You can also begin to understand how your childhood and adult life experiences got you to this point.
 Very likely, you had to become strong and self-sufficient because help wasn’t available.
-You may also have been put in the position of taking care of others, thereby learning to put aside your own needs.
+You may also have been put in the position of taking care of others.
+You tried to deal the best you could, but it’s been at a cost to you.

-The process of therapy can help you to alleviate your suffering by reducing anxiety and depression.
-You’ll also learn to connect more with your feelings and different parts of you.
-This process allows you to work through past pain and losses.
-As you become more aware emotionally, you’ll be able to form better relationships with others in your life.
+The process of therapy helps you to reduce your pain while getting to know yourself on a deeper level.
+We will work together to tackle anxiety and depression.
+We’ll also help you heal from past hurts inflicted by others.
+This process allows you to work through painful experiences and move forward in life.
+As you become more emotionally aware, you’ll be able to form healthier relationships with others in your life.

-If you’d like to move forward please contact me.
-I see individual clients for therapy on a weekly basis.
-As we work together we will talk about your needs and expectations and progress towards your goals.
-To get started, please call 512-270-9002 or email me.
+To move forward with therapy please call 512-270-9002 or email me.
 We will connect for an initial consultation and scheduling phone call.